Blog > Last mile delivery

 In addition to expanding delivery locations, some logistics companies are making home deliveries in the evening or on the weekends.
 In this way, carriers can avoid the problem of traffic jams while improving the satisfaction level of consumers.
 Delivening, who are one of our customers, offers home delivery of large parcels in Paris in the evening or on weekends.

-To deal with climate change, the development of eco-driving is an interesting approach but remaining insufficient.
+To deal with climate change, the development of eco-driving is an interesting approach but remains insufficient.
 Consumers are also asking transporters to “green” their deliveries, while politicians are increasing the number of regulatory constraints for access to town centers.

-To meet these new requirements, companies are progressively renewing their fleets and switching to more ecological methods of transport such as hybrid cars, three-wheelers, electric bicycles and even drones!
+To meet these new requirements, companies are progressively renewing their fleets and switching to more ecological methods of transport, such as hybrid cars, three-wheelers, electric bicycles and even drones!

 The IFOP (Institut français d’opinion publique), an international polling and market research firm, carried out a survey for Star Service which helps us to better measure the importance of effective communication and tracking: